Mother of 6-year-old who shot teacher indicted by grand jury

 Virginia's law on felony child neglect says any parent, guardian or other person responsible for the care of a child “whose willful act or omission in the care of such child was so gross, wanton, and culpable as to show a reckless disregard for human life” is guilty of a Class 6 felony.
 The charge is punishable by up to five years in prison.

 The misdemeanor charge says it’s against Virginia law to “recklessly leave a loaded, unsecured firearm in such a manner as to endanger the life or limb of any child under the age of fourteen.”
-That charge is punishable by a maximum of one year in jail.
+That charge is punishable by up to one year in jail.

 Police Chief Steve Drew has repeatedly characterized the shooting as “intentional.”
 He said there was no warning and no struggle before the child pointed the gun at Zwerner and fired one round, striking her in the hand and chest.